mdaser/fast-ssh/README.md

 Then you can launch Fast-SSH with `fast-ssh`.

 # Documentation
 The default SSH configuration file should be located at `~/.ssh/config`.
 If you already have an SSH configuration file with some hosts defined then you don't have to add anything, Fast-SSH just parses this file and displays it.

 If you don't have an SSH configuration file or you don't have any hosts defined within it then below is an example to help you set one up for use with Fast-SSH.

 Further information about the SSH configuration file can be found at this link: https://linuxize.com/post/using-the-ssh-config-file/

+You may add comments above the Host entries; these will be shown in the Configuration pane.

 ```
 Host *
     UpdateHostKeys yes

+# My desktop machine
+# tags: desktop, x86_64
+# group: muc
 Host Desktop                            # Name of host you want to connect to, for use with Fast-SSH.
     HostName 192.168.1.10               # Hostname using an IP address, this can be a public or private one.
     User YourCoolUsername               # Username for the host you want to SSH into.

+# My server machine
+# tags: server, Sparc
+# group: datacenter
 Host Server                             # Name of host you want to connect to, for use with Fast-SSH.
     HostName 216.58.214.14              # Hostname using an IP address, this can be a public or private one.
     User YourCoolUsername               # Username for the host you want to SSH into.